AlainRusnov/Gumball-Viewer/README.md

 Turn cam on - Drop a pic !

-Users can post a temporary pic to feed.
+Users can post a temporary pic to the gumball feed.

 React app w/ redux, firebase auth and firestore